Skip navigation

 • You may need to lie with your legs straight, or you may be asked to rest your legs on a padded platform.

-• A scanning machine will pass over your lower spine and hip.
-At the same time, another scanning machine called a photon generator will pass beneath you.
+• The arm of the scanning machine will pass over your hips and spine.
+At the same time, another scanning machine will pass under you.
 The images from the two machines will be combined and sent to a computer.
 A health care provider will view the images on the computer screen.

-• While the machines are scanning, you will need to stay very still.
-You may be asked to hold your breath.
+• While the machines are scanning, you need to stay very still.
+You may be asked to hold your breath to keep the images from blurring.

 Will I need to do anything to prepare for the test?

 You may be told to stop taking calcium supplements 24 to 48 hours before your test.
-Also, you should avoid wearing metal jewelry or clothes with metal parts, such as buttons or buckles.
+You should also avoid wearing metal jewelry or clothes with metal parts, such as buttons or buckles.

 Are there any risks to the test?

 A bone density scan uses very low doses of radiation.
 It is safe for most people.
-But it is not recommended for pregnant woman.
-Even low doses of radiation could harm an unborn baby.
+But it is not recommended during pregnancy.
+Even low doses of radiation could harm a developing baby.
 Be sure to tell your provider if you are pregnant or think you may be pregnant.

 What do the results mean?

-Your results may show one of the following:
+Your T-score results may show one of the following:

-• A T score between -1.0 and -2.5.
+• A T-score between -1.0 and -2.4.
 This means you have low bone density (osteopenia) and may be at risk for developing osteoporosis.

-If your results show you have low bone density, your health care provider will recommend steps to prevent further bone loss.
+If your results show you have low bone density, your provider will recommend steps to prevent further bone loss.
 These may include:

-• Getting more exercise, with activities such walking, dancing, and using weight machines.
+• Getting more exercise, with activities such as walking, dancing, and using weight machines.

-If you have questions about your results and/or treatments for bone loss, talk to your health care provider.
+If you have questions about your results and/or treatments for bone loss, talk to your provider.

 Learn more about laboratory tests, reference ranges, and understanding results.